 Builtin Functions and Constants¶

-You can use builtins in your Temper code without import
+You can use builtins in your Temper code without importing anything.

 Some definitions are marked Infix, Prefix, or Postfix.
 These are operators: they are used like mathematical symbols: